BellerophonMobile/logberry/docs/concepts.md

 or 'Connect to database'.

 By default Tasks inherit the component tag of their parent and are given a text label specifying some focused activity.
-They also do not log their instantiation, though the `Task::Begin()` function may be used to do so.
 Tasks created using the Component creator though are assigned the given component label, presumably different from that of their parent Task.
-Their activity text is also generated to identify that component, and their instantiation logged.
-Termination of the component may then be logged using `Task::End()` in addition to the error reports.
+Their activity text is also generated to identify that component.
+Termination of the component may then be logged using `Task::Finalized()` or the error reports as needed.

 Note, however, that these component Tasks are just regular Task objects that apply a few conventions when created.
-Component tags and activity texts may also be manually set or changed for all Tasks.

 ### Data